V-Rajasekar/bhagavad-gita/Chapter-2/Verse-62.md

 - Enjoy simple actions in our daily day to day lifes ( Brushing your teeth, Bathing, Drinking water, cooking and eating)
 - When work is enjoyable that work will start giving relaxation.
 - Go in-depth in your field like reading and understanding  the basics in your field.
-If you practise the above mind will never get boredom if you stop this mind will start finding other avenues to overcome boredom.
+If you practise the above mind will never get boredom if you stop this mind will start finding other avenues to overcome boredom like casual thinkings.

+3rd dimension of recalling of mind.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTIwMjkyNjUzOCwtMjEwMTk3OThdfQ==
+eyJoaXN0b3J5IjpbLTU3NDI1MjQ3NywtMjEwMTk3OThdfQ==
 -->